 There are lots of resources I am aware of and they can be pretty confusing to hear about, so lets begin:

-MFLC – Military and Family Life Counselors – These are counselors that can be found on base around the world and this can include child counselors at the schools that serve the military.
+MFLC – Military and Family Life Counselors – These are counselors that can be found on some bases around the world and this can include child counselors at the schools that serve the military.
 This is very short term, drop-in, non-medical services and are found at the family center on base or at the school serving the base.
 You might see one at a Yellow Ribbon ceremony as well.

 MOS – Military One Source – This is a lot of things (so click on the link to find out more) but also includes up to 12 sessions of non-medical counseling with a licensed professional near you.
 This is NOT for PTSD or other mental health diagnosis as it is short term.
 This means once you finish seeing your therapist, you are finished with that therapist.
 (Active Duty-any service member regardless of component or branch)

-Tri-Care – insurance – This is your medical benefits and can be used for mental health services as well.
+Tri-Care – Insurance – This is your medical benefits and can be used for mental health services as well.
 You might hear them say that you have 8 mental health sessions and what this means is that after 8 sessions the therapist has to get authorization to continue seeing you.
 This does not mean it is free 8 sessions (meaning no co-pay).
 Co-pays are dependent on your contract with the insurance company and whether you are Active Duty or not.

 VA – Veteran’s Administration – You know what the VA is but I thought I’d put the main link here.
 Go to the top of their page and to the right it will say Locations so that you can find one near you.
 They do offer mental health services and you will probably be on a wait list.
 Some areas have special programs for PTSD.